prasidha1/fellowship_twitter/README.md

 d) The data is split into testing and training group.
 e) The accuracy and loss is checked before training the data.
    We found that the model has "4.108196" training loss, "3.806271" validation loss and "0.266161" accuracy rate.
-f) The data was very bad in shape, we use encoders to train the data.
+f) The encoders were used to train the data.
 g) The resultant ULMFiT model was saved and the data was applied on the training data.
    It was found that the loss decreased and accuracy increased to following : "0.365991" training loss, '0.456449" validation loss and "0.820805" accuracy rate.
 h) The resultant model was applied on the testing data and found that